Diligence (Scots law): Arrestment Proceedings Based on a Decree

-Following the obtention of a court decree, the creditor can commence diligence provided that certain requirements are met to protect the debtor, see above.
-For arrestment, this is the service of a charge to pay on the debtor in advance of the commencement of legal proceedings.
-Upon expiry of this charge days without payment, the creditor can launch legal proceedings against the debtor.
-Thereafter, the creditor can serve a formal document on the third party (the arrestee) known as a Schedule of Arrestment.
-This document must be in a manner stipulated by the Scottish Ministers, currently found in Schedule 7 of the Diligence (Scotland) Regulations 2009.
-After receipt of the Schedule of Arrestment, the third party (arrestee) has three weeks in which to complete and send to the creditor and debtor, and any other interested party, a formal document known as Form of Disclosure by Arrestee.
-This document sets out what property the arrestee (third party) holds for the debtor and the value of such property.
+Following the obtention of a court decree, the creditor may commence diligence provided that certain requirements are met to protect the debtor, see above.
+For arrestment, that is the service of a charge to pay on the debtor in advance of the commencement of legal proceedings.
+Upon expiry of the charge days without payment, the creditor may launch legal proceedings against the debtor.
+Thereafter, the creditor may serve a formal document on the third party (the arrestee) known as a Schedule of Arrestment.
+The document must be in a manner stipulated by the Scottish Ministers, currently found in Schedule 7 of the Diligence (Scotland) Regulations 2009.

+After receipt of the Schedule of Arrestment, the third party (arrestee) has three weeks in which to complete and send to the creditor, the debtor and any other interested party a formal document known as Form of Disclosure by Arrestee.
+The document sets out what property the arrestee (third party) holds for the debtor and the value of such property.
 The Form of Disclosure by Arrestee must be in a manner stipulated by the Scottish Ministers, currently found in Schedule 8 of the Diligence (Scotland) Regulations 2009.